Interactions between two adjacent convection rolls in turbulent Rayleigh-Benard convection: Testing the model for symmetric cases ( )

 \subsubsection{$\kappa_t$ from $b$}

-As a measure of $\kappa_t$ based on the stabilizing force in $\theta_1-\theta_2$, we calculate values of $\kappa_t/\kappa=4bL^2\tau_{\dot\theta}/A\kappa$ from Eq.~\ref{eqn:thetaforcinglinearcounter}.
-We use measurements of $b$ from Sec.~\ref{sec:forcingb} for counter-diagonal states with small $\Delta T_m/\bar\delta < 0.1$, and measurements of $\tau_{\dot\theta}$ from the crossover time of limiting scalings of of the mean-square displacement of $\dot\theta_i$ (analogous to $\tau_{T}$) using the same methods as previous work \cite{BA08a, JB20a}.
+As one measure of $\kappa_t$, we compare the measured stabilizing force in $b\sin(\theta_1-\theta_2)$ from Eq.~\ref{eqn:regression} to the predicted linearized forcing in Eq.~\ref{eqn:thetaforcinglinearcounter} to obtain $\kappa_t/\kappa=4bL^2\tau_{\dot\theta}/A\kappa$.
+We use measurements of $b$ from Sec.~\ref{sec:forcingb} for counter-diagonal states with small $\Delta T_m/\bar\delta < 0.1$, and measurements of $\tau_{\dot\theta}$ from the crossover time of limiting scalings of of the mean-square displacement of $\dot\theta_i$ (analogous to $\tau_{T}$) obtained in previous measurements of a single LSC \cite{JB20a}.
 Counter-axis states, which are found at $\Delta T\le 2$ K are not included in the analysis because they usually have multiple peaks in the probability distribution of $\theta_i$, making the Gaussian fitting and linear regression algorithm to obtain $b$ unrepresentative of the forcing.
 Errors are propagated from errors on $b$ obtained from the linear regression.
 These values of $\kappa_t/\kappa$ and shown as a function of Ra in Fig.~\ref{fig:turbulentkappa}.
 Unfortunately, the uncertainty on $b$ makes the uncertainties too large to draw strong conclusions about the trend over a small range of Ra from this data alone.